skellis46/finger-pointing-moon/case-for-support.md

 >The AHRC is one of the signatories of the RCUK Concordat to Support the Career Development of Researchers.
 More information about the Concordat and what it entails can be found here: [ukri.org/files/legacy/skills/review-tor-concordat/](https://www.ukri.org/files/legacy/skills/review-tor-concordat/)

+The following are examples of possible ways of formulating a proposal; they are for illustrative purposes only:
+• You could request 6-12 months at 100% time with researcher development activities integrated for the duration of the funded time.
+• You could request funding for 12 months for concentrated research activities at 100% FTE, followed by 6 months at 20% time to conduct researcher development activities building on this research.
+• You could request 6 months at 100% time for skillset activities followed by 12 months at 40% time continuing the research alongside researcher development activities.(p.28 Funding Guide)

 - RA: website maintenance, and annotated bibliography of literature and practice (shared zotero library), published online as ongoing page on project website (with links to OA versions of originals where possible). edited collections (books) to be annotated by chapters.
 Or single page as database that includes one/two line summary of the publication/research. are we creating a database here?
 -